Swim briefs: Use and popularity

 Swim briefs are sometimes worn under board shorts for modesty purposes, and they are often used as an athletic supporter under shorts during sporting activities.

+The swim brief saw increased popularity in 2017-25, with several brands introducing them in their collections.

 Styles

 Briefs worn for competitive and recreational swimming are manufactured in standard sizes and in waist measurements.
 They are available in a wide variety of solid colors and patterned designs.

 Racing suits

 The most common racing suit styles are 1.5 inch to 3 inch paneled briefs (as measured by the height and length of the suit's side panel).
 The racing suit's main function is to reduce the drag of an athlete in water, thus improving his time.
 For this reason racing suits are made of materials that hug the body, minimize friction and minimize water retention.
 Spandex (Lycra) suits generally produce less drag, but are also more vulnerable to prolonged exposure to chlorine than nylon.
 Therefore, nylon suits are preferred for training and practice, where the increased durability is required for the long periods of usage and the extra resistance brings a training benefit.
 Lycra suits (and composite hi-tech swimwear fabrics) are preferred for actual racing.
 In water polo and in diving, suits may have panels greater than 3 inches.

 Water polo players generally wear racing suits.
 This is to minimize the fabric available to grabbing and pulling by opponents - actions that are illegal yet often happen underwater - while not compromising the strength of the fabric.
 High-level players wear specialized suits, usually of a very tight fit and made of thicker, tougher and more slippery fabric, intended to thwart pulling and grabbing during rough play; they often wear two suits, one over the other.